lui7henrique/rickandmortyapp/README.md

 ## 🧠 To develop
 - [ ] Readme
-- [ ] Remove show more characters button when dont have more
+- [ ] Remove show more characters button when don't have more
 - [ ] Character page
 - [ ] Location page
 - [ ] Show episodes